Unipotent linear suspensions of free groups: Background on trees and graphs of groups

 \begin{prop} If $\bbX$ is a graph-of-groups whose fundamental group is free, and with trivial edge groups, and $\Phi= (Id_X, (Id_v)_v, (Id_e)_e, (\gamma_e)_e )$ is a generalized Dehn twist of $\bbX$, then, given $v_0\in \verts{\bbX}$, the outer automorphism of $\pi_1(\bbX,v_0)$ defined by $\Phi$ is unipotent. \end{prop}

 \begin{proof} There exists a basis of the free group $\pi_1(\bbX,v_0)$, adapted to the free decomposition $\bbX$. after possible reordering, it is of the form $g_1, \dots, g_r, e_1, \dots, e_k$, with $g_i$ in vertex groups, and $e_i$ some non-separating edges of $X$.
-This basis gives a basis of the abelianisation $\bbZ^{k+r}$, and the matrix of the induced automorphism from $\Phi$ in this basis is uper triangular with $1$s on the diagonal, hence unipotent. \end{proof}
+This basis gives a basis of the abelianization $\bbZ^{k+r}$, and the matrix of the induced automorphism from $\Phi$ in this basis is upper triangular with $1$s on the diagonal, hence unipotent. \end{proof}